shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 end
 ```

-Just look at the above example, and realize how much stronger is the above tests
+Just look at the above example, and realize how much stronger are the above tests
 compared to a simple interface.
 We have successfully enforced and communicated
 to fellow developers the following:

 - A collection must answer to `add`, `remove` and `include?` methods
 - The arity of the methods and their return values
-- The remove method removes all the values from the collection
+- The `remove` method removes all the values from the collection
 - No exception is raised when `remove` is called on an empty collection

 ## Avoiding mistakes and trusting unit tests

-Until now, I frequently used the not implemented exception to communicate intent
+Until now, I frequently used the "not implemented" exception to communicate
-to other developers in my team.
-I used it to define interfaces, and also to
+intent to other developers in my team.
+I used it to define interfaces, and also
-define virtual methods on base abstract classes.
+to define virtual methods on base abstract classes.

 ``` ruby
 # to define an interface